marcosstefani/sucuri/README.md

 ### Lists

-It is possible to generate unordered bullet list (```<ul>```) with Sucuri.
-This requires that the Python list given as argument is only a one dimension list.
+It is possible to generate unordered bullet list (```<ul>```) and checkboxex with Sucuri.
+This requires that the Python list given as argument is only a one dimension list for unordered lists and two (the list of the items and the list of the checked items) for the checkboxes.
 See an example below:
 - Main file
 ```
 from flask import Flask, render_template_string